All guides

 Articulating job statements

-A well-crafted job statement typically includes:
+A well-crafted job statement includes:

-- Context of the job: When and where the job arises.
+• Context: When and where the job arises.

 Examples of job statements